Find out what some of our graduates are doing today in pursuing their successful careers.

 There are several brands of organic acid technology (OAT) coolant.
 They are available in several different colors, ranging from dark green and orange, to pink and blue.

 Hybrid organic acid technology (HOAT) coolant is a hybrid of IAT and OAT coolants.
-HOAT is a popular coolant used in a majority of new vehicles.
+HOAT is a popular coolant used in most new vehicles.

 Always refer to the manufacturer’s specifications in the owner’s manual of your vehicle to verify what type of coolant your vehicle requires.
 Choosing the wrong product can result in poor performance or engine failure.